peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public PeterO.Numbers.EInteger Gcd(
         PeterO.Numbers.EInteger bigintSecond);

 Returns the greatest common divisor of this integer and the given integer.
 The greatest common divisor (GCD) is also known as the greatest common factor (GCF).
+This method works even if either or both integers are negative.

 <b>Parameters:</b>

  * <i>bigintSecond</i>: Another arbitrary-precision integer.
+Can be negative.

 <b>Return Value:</b>

-An arbitrary-precision integer.
+The greatest common divisor of this integer and the given integer.

 <b>Exceptions:</b>

  * System.ArgumentNullException:
 The parameter  <i>bigintSecond</i>
  is null.

- * System.ArgumentException:
-bigPower is negative; doesn't satisfy shiftBits&lt;16; doesn't satisfy sqroot.Sign&gt;= 0

  * System.DivideByZeroException:
 Attempted to divide by zero.